tommoyer/www-academic/index.md

 Prior to joining the lab, I received my Ph.D. in Computer Science and Engineering from [The Pennsylvania State University](http://www.psu.edu) from the [Computer Science and Engineering Department](http://www.cse.psu.edu).
 I was a member of the [Systems and Internet Infrastructure Security Lab](http://siis.cse.psu.edu) where I was advised by [Professor Patrick McDaniel](http://patrickmcdaniel.org).
 My dissertation focused on building high-integrity systems at scale.
 I also received my M.S. in Computer Science and Engineering and my B.S. in Computer Engineering from Penn State.

 ## Students
 I am looking for strong students with an interest in systems security.
 Students must have a strong technical background, be comfortable with systems work, and be willing to work hard.
-If you are not at student at UNC Charlotte and you are interested in my research, please apply to the program.
+If you are not a student at UNC Charlotte and you are interested in my research, please apply to the program.

 # Recent News
 {% assign sorted = site.news | sort: 'date' | reverse %}